Ready to Drink Report

 Note: A subscription is needed to use this feature

 The Ready to Drink (a.k.a.
-Drinkability) report orders the wines in the cellar by an index number which shows whether a wine is being consumed faster or slower than a rate implied by the drinking window.
-For purposes of simple explanation, let's assume for a moment that you wish to consume a wine in linear fashion throughout the drinking window, although in reality we can model this in more complex ways for different types of wines.
+Drinkability) report is a tool subscribers can use to "keep pace" with the aging of their collection.
+The report orders wines in the cellar by an index number which shows whether a wine is being consumed faster or slower than a rate implied by the drinking window.

 In this article